 The Emerging Creatives Showcase is an annual themed and adjudicated exhibition of designers, craftspersons and managers.
 These themes will help us showcase emerging talent that has, for the most part, been left unfeatured in this and other exhibitions of rising talent.
-The theme for this year's exhibition will be Designers, Craftspeople and Managers of the HBCUs (including Early Career Professionals) & African American Early Career Designers, Craftspeople and Managers
+The theme for this year's exhibition will be African American Undergraduate, Graduate, and Early Career Designers, Craftspeople. and Managers.

 Eligiblity & Criteria